Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/tâches.rst

 Job management
 --------------

-The ``squeue`` command lists all jobs in the scheduler, including all users’ and those submitted to the MP2 cluster.
+The ``squeue`` command lists all jobs in the scheduler, including all users’.
 Use ``sq`` to list only your own jobs.
 (This last command is also available on Alliance clusters.)

 .. _tâches-actives-label: